 The "Supported PLMNs list for WLAN access" file contains a list of PLMN codes of roaming partners (i.e. to which the WLAN operator has a direct roaming relationship).
-This list is per WSID and the WLAN UE may store it for further use.
-The list shall be deleted at switch off.
-The format of this list is specified in draft-adrangi-eap-network-discovery-and-selection [12].
+This list is per WSID and the WLAN UE shall store it for further use.
+The list shall be deleted at WLAN UE switch off.
+The UE shall structure this list as per the "realm-list" specified in draft-adrangi-eap-network-discovery-and-selection [12] and each "realm" in the "realm-list" shall be of the form of a home network domain name as defined in sub-clause 14.2 of 3GPP TS 23.003 [1A].